OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_developingbehaviours.md

 * **Application**: Contains the [*Application Behaviours*](omnia3_modeler_behaviours.html#5-application-behaviours);
 * **Data**: Contains the *Data Access Objects (DAOs)* (one per entity), each one with the representation of the modeled [*Data Behaviours*](omnia3_modeler_datasources.html#2-types-of-data-behaviours);
 * **Entity**: Contains the classes (one per entity) that support the execution of the operations modeled through [*Entity Behaviours*](omnia3_modeler_behaviours.html#2-types-of-behaviours).
-  * To each entity will be generated a file which name will respect the rule _MyEntityName.**Operations.cs**_.
+  * A file will be generated for each entity and its name will respect the rule _MyEntityName.**Operations.cs**_.

 ## 5. C# Debugging

-It's possilbe to debug all the C# behaviours, using the _Visual Studio_ and all of its debugging features.
+All C# behaviours can be debugged using all the debugging features of _Visual Studio_.

 To debug and develop behaviours you need to use the OMNIA Connector to receive the requests made to a given *Tenant* and *Data Source*.